 Summer is the peak season for delicious, flavoursome tomatoes, and these are the best and the freshest you’ll find.
 So choose from their colourful speciality mix, beautiful mini plums, or fantastically juicy beef tomatoes.
 Any or all of these will work beautifully in their very own recipe for Roasted Tomato Risotto.

-Halve or quarter the tomatoes, depending on their size, drizzles with 2 tbsp olive oil and season well and roast for 30 minutes.
+- Halve or quarter the mixed tomatoes, depending on their size, drizzle with 2 tbsp olive oil and season well and roast for 30 minutes.
 Leave to cool for a few minutes and then blitz with a stick blender or crush with a fork.

-Pour in the tomato mixture and stock, season and bring to a simmer, stirring.
+- Pour in the tomato mixture and stock, season, and bring to a simmer, stirring gently.
 Cover with a lid and cook in the oven for 20 minutes.

-Meanwhile, put the cherry tomatoes on a small baking tray, drizzle with remaining oil and season.
+- Meanwhile, put the plum tomatoes on a small baking tray, drizzle with remaining oil and season.
 Cook in the oven for 15 minutes until starting to split and soften.

-Sprinkle over remaining Parmesan and top with the roasted cherry tomatoes to serve.
+- Sprinkle over the remaining Parmesan and top with the roasted plum tomatoes to serve.